unyt-org/uix/docs/manual/01 Getting Started.md

 > for UIX and DATEX language support.

 ## Running your UIX app
-To run your UIX project, make sure the [app.dx]() configuration file exists.
+To run your UIX app, make sure the [app.dx]() configuration file exists.
 Execute the `uix` command in the root directory of your application (where the `app.dx` is located) to initialize and run the project.

 ```bash